karthikeyasoma/Optum-Stratethon/README.md

 * We built an AI model which predicts number of days in which a person could fall into illness.
 * Automized emails and messages can be sent to people to remind of taking medicines.

-Sending mail is implemented using the following two python libraries
+Sending mail is implemented using the following two python libraries they are :-
 * smtplib
 * email